DanielGTI/T29-projeto/README.md

 ## Calendário de Entregas
 * **31/05/2021**
 	+ Versionamento do projeto no Github.
-	+ Publicação do projeto na AWS.
+	+ Publicação do projeto na Cloud.
 	+ Envio do email formalizando a entrega do projeto.

 No **Titulo** do email informar apenas: **Entrega T29-projeto**